-If eligible for the plans, the officers will receive cash payments or nonqualified plan credits equal to three years of employee matching contributions in addition to the contributions made to the Retirement Savings Plan and Savings Plan Make-up Accounts.
-These agreements also provide for vesting of the officer's accounts under the Retirement Savings Plan and Savings Plan Make-up Accounts, if they are not already vested.
-The officers will receive the cash value of his or her current RHCSA and related dependent account.
-These agreements also provide for vesting of the officers' current RHCSA and related dependent account, if they are not already vested.
+These agreements also provide for vesting of the named executive officer's accounts under the Retirement Savings Plan and Savings Plan Make-up Accounts, if they are not already vested.
+The named executive officers will receive the cash value of his or her current RHCSA and related dependent account.
+These agreements also provide for vesting of the named executive officers' current RHCSA and related dependent account, if they are not already vested.

-We will provide a terminated officer with executive-level outplacement services for a period of one year from the date of his or her termination of employment.
+We are obligated to provide a terminated officer with executive-level outplacement services for a period of one year from the date of his or her termination of employment.
 Such outplacement services are required to be provided through an outplacement firm that is mutually agreed upon by the parties.